Year-end tax guide 2020/21

 Personal allowances & reliefs

-You can transfer £1,250 of your unutilised personal allowance to your spouse or civil partner if you do not pay income tax, and neither of you is a higher-rate taxpayer.
+You may be able to transfer £1,250 of your unutilised personal allowance to your spouse or civil partner if you do not pay income tax, and neither of you is a higher-rate taxpayer.
 This is known as the marriage allowance.

 - Are you and your spouse or civil partner using all of your personal allowance?
-If not, consider using the marriage allowance.
+If not, consider the availability of the marriage allowance.

-- Are there opportunities to utilise any yet unused allowances in 2019/20?
+- Are there opportunities to utilise any yet unused allowances this tax year?

 - Can you reduce exposure to high marginal tax rates by retaining your full personal allowance?